 The polarized material is later supported by a substrate which could also serve as the outer electrode of the piezoelectric sensor.
-The material is fixed such that the direction of application of the deforming stress is perpendicular to the direction in which charges are generated – that is the location at which the electrodes are placed.
-This is shown in figure 4 below.
+The material is fixed such that the direction of the applied deforming stress is perpendicular to the direction in which charges are generated; that is perpendicular to the location of the electrodes’ placement.
+This is shown in Figure 4 below.

 Geometric Shapes and Designs

-Both types of sensors can be used for multi-axial applications, they can support compression, shear, or bending stresses.
-Piezoelectric sensor designs in comparison to strain gauges’ are compact, small, and have a rugged construction.
+Both types of sensors can be used for multi-axial applications, and can support compression, shear, or bending stresses.
+Piezoelectric sensor designs are more compact and are more rugged in construction than those of strain gauges.

-- The Force Range: This includes the rated capacity.
-The force range of the piezoelectric sensor is about 5KN to 1MN while the strain gauge sensors have a range of 5N to 40MN.
+- The Force Range: This is the rated capacity (minimum to maximum accurately detectable force) in Newtons.
+The force range of the piezoelectric sensor is typically 5KN to 1MN while the strain gauge sensor typically has a range of 5N to 40MN.

 - Loading Conditions: Piezoelectric load cells can only support dynamic loads such as vibrations, accelerations, and dynamic pressure measurements; strain gauge load cells can support both static and dynamic loads.